jmatray/SimpsonsViewership/README.md

 # SimpsonsViewership
-Average Simpson's viewership by season
+A simple interactive vizualization of average Simpson's viewership by season